emotion-js/next/README.md

 * It only works with react@>=16.3.0.
 * Don't use it if you're totally fine with the styling solution you're already using
 * Styles won't be cached if two elements have the same style and they have no common ancestor with styles from emotion or a Provider
-* It requires every style to be rendered in the react tree so it's pretty inconvenient for keyframes
+* It requires every style to be rendered in the react tree
 * It assumes that styles rendered on the server will be the same as the styles on the first render on the client
 * It doesn't support component selectors and might never or it might, idk